 It was darn-right goofy looking and it went into the pile of failed experiments and it became a thought that I forgot to revisit–until now!

-Now here’s why making your own stamped concrete pavers turns out to be such a great material to use for a new patio area.
+Now here’s why handmade stamped concrete pavers turns out to be such a great material to use for a new patio area.

 One of the main reasons is cost.
 Your options for stamped concrete are either a full stamped concrete patio from poured concrete slabs, or using stamped paving stones.